ZimmerA/HairGroomer/README.md

 6. Select `Qt VS Tools -> Options`
 7. In the `Qt Versions` tab click `Add`
 8. Choose a version name (e.g. `5.11.2 msvc`)
-9. Select the path to the `QT msvc 2017_64` folder you installed previously (e.g. `C:\Qt\5.11.2\msvc2017_64`)
+9. Select the path to the `Qt msvc 2017_64` folder you installed previously (e.g. `C:\Qt\5.11.2\msvc2017_64`)
 10. Click on `OK` and  in the Qt Options window, click on `OK` again to close the window

 ### Setup

 After cloning the repository a few things need to be done to get the build working.

+**TODO:** either copy or run fbxsdk.py

 1. Obtain the required git submodules by using `git submodule update --recursive --remote` in the repository
+2. FBX SDK
+   - Execute the `libs/fbxsdk.py` Python script to automatically setup FBX SDK
-2. Copy over the lib and include folder from your FBX SDK installation directory (e.g. `C:\Program Files\Autodesk\FBX\FBX SDK\2019.0`) to `HairGroomer/libs/fbxsdk`
+   - Alternatively copy the "lib" and "include" directories from your FBX SDK installation directory (e.g. `C:\Program Files\Autodesk\FBX\FBX SDK\2019.0`) to `HairGroomer/libs/fbxsdk`
 3. Open the HairGroomer solution in Visual Studio and select `Qt VS Tools -> Qt Project Settings` in the menu bar
 4. In the `Properties` tab, select the Qt msvc2017_64 Version you installed earlier and click on `OK`
 5. You should now be able to build and run the project

 ## Attribution

 This software contains Autodesk® FBX® code developed by Autodesk, Inc. Copyright 2018 Autodesk, Inc. All rights, reserved.
 Such code is provided "as is" and Autodesk, Inc. disclaims any and all warranties, whether express or implied, including without limitation the implied warranties of merchantability, fitness for a particular purpose or non-infringement of third party rights.
 In no event shall Autodesk, Inc. be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of such code.